USPTO Examiner ROHRHOFF DANIEL J - Art Unit 3637

 Pre-Appeal Conference Effectiveness

 When applicants request a pre-appeal conference (PAC) with this examiner, 61.5% result in withdrawal of the rejection or reopening of prosecution.
-This success rate is in the 49% percentile among all examiners.
-Note: Pre-appeal conferences show below-average success with this examiner.
-Consider whether your arguments are strong enough to warrant a PAC request.
+This success rate is in the 51% percentile among all examiners.
+Strategic Recommendation: Pre-appeal conferences show above-average effectiveness with this examiner.
+If you have strong arguments, a PAC request may result in favorable reconsideration.

 Appeal Withdrawal and Reconsideration